ScreenPyHQ/screenpy/docs/topics/abilities.rst

 ``CheckSpelling`` provides an interface to the `enchant <https://pyenchant.github.io/pyenchant/>`_ library.
-The required ``forget`` method cleans up the ability when the actor exits.
+The required :meth:`~screenpy.protocols.Forgettable.forget` method cleans up the Ability when the Actor exits.

 Up Next